-Other books at disparate stages of progress include a series of thrillers featuring Elle's life-long friend, curiosity store owner Emery Vaughn, a trio of Victorian fantasy tales of the Forgotten Gods, and a darker trilogy of Forgotten Gods books starring demon hunters Dante and Cheshire.
+Other books at disparate stages of progress include a series of thrillers featuring Elle's life-long friend, curiosity store owner Emery Vaughn; a series of Christie-ish mysteries starring sleuth and former spy Mafalda Marchand; and the village-set mysteries of Vicar James Valentine.

 If you are a writer (experienced, novice or intended), I'd love to connect with you.
 Please reach out at any time, however suits you best—Facebook, Instagram, Twitter or email—and let's engage.

 There really must be a murder, or at least a major felony — otherwise, what's the point?
 Who's ripping off the hand towels at the Dorchester Hotel is hardly the business of a mystery novel. — Howard Haycraft When I say I am a novice writer, people ask, “What kind of books do you write?”
 “Well,” I answer, “I’m writing a mystery.”
 “Ooh,” they often reply, “I love Agatha Christie.”
 While it’s not exactly a bullseye, it’s a good place…